top of page

 Will my dog benefit from this training?

-Your dog will benefit tremendously.
-Most behavior problems (biting, chewing, jumping, etc) are based on a lack of exercise, discipline, and out of boredom.
-With this training, your dog is receiving top-quality obedience training, which in turn, allows you to give your dog freedom to run around OFF-LEASH and play.
-So by doing this training your dog is not bored because it is learning and being stimulated, it is running freely off-leash so it is getting exercise, and it is getting obedience/discipline.
+Your dog will benefit tremendously!
+Most behavior problems (biting, chewing, jumping, etc.) are based on a lack of exercise, discipline, and out of boredom.
+With this training, your dog is receiving top-quality obedience training, which in turn allows you to give your dog freedom to run around OFF-LEASH (if applicable) and play.
+So, by doing this training your dog is not bored because they are learning and being stimulated with mental and physical exercise.
 Not only does all of this considerably benefit your dog, but it also benefits you and your family.
+Remember, if you do not employ your dog and give it a job to do (training), it will become self-employed.
+A self-employed dog will cost YOU money.

 bottom of page